When a complex system is damaged its recovery time holds clues to overall health

 Another area of work on the grid project is creating a model of a constantly changing system, developing computer models that take into account grid operations, policy, regulations, things coming onto the grid like renewables and coming off the grid like the shutting down of coal plants.
 “If I can measure it, then I can find ways to change it either by how I design the system or how I operate it,” Hoover says.

 Researchers also are looking at whether there is a mathematical formula or theoretical underpinning of complex systems, trying to discover whether there are universal laws that govern complex systems and if there is something underlying all systems that is more universal.

 Another project is trying to figure out how to validate a complex system model.
 “If you’re developing a physics-based model, then there is the opportunity to conduct experimental tests to validate the model.
 Often when modeling complex systems involving national security, it is difficult, if not impossible, to obtain data to validate the model.
 For example, we don’t have data for validating a complex system model of a terrorist event like a dirty bomb exploding in New York City.
 We are currently conducting research in how to validate complex systems models such as these,” Hoover says.

 The challenge is also active in the cyber mission area — looking for ways to create a resilient IT infrastructure, so networks always work, or if something bad happens, the network can recover.

-And it has begun working with the satellite missions and communities around the idea of
+And it has begun working with the satellite missions and communities around the idea of resiliency and complex systems.

 Over time, Hoover says future projects could come from nearly any area of Sandia’s mission.